 How much does it cost?
 Registration fees vary depending on your community.
 These fees are available through the registration module.
 Program fees are dependent on the needs and operating spring season expenses.
 You can expect a range of $150 - $450 depending on division and community.

 What division should I register my child for?
-Our age cutoff date for boys U9 thru U13 is born on or after September 1st.
-Middle School boys are by grades 7 & 8.
-Girls are by grade; 1-12.
-An age cutoff chart is available on the Spring Season 2017 page.
+Our age cutoff date is born on or after September 1st.
+An age cutoff chart is available on our website or the Spring Season 2018 page.

 What team will my child play on?
 Your child will play for his/her school or community team, if one exists.
 If a team does not exist at your school or in your community, your child will be placed according to proximity of your residence address to the nearest home field location for youth teams and at the high school level, the geographic address of the nearest high school.
 All mileage calculations are determined via Google Maps.
 Procedure regarding the placement of 'orphan' players can be found in our POLICY manual found on our website under 'RESOURCE DOCUMENTS.'